edinburgh-napier/SET09102/notes/unit8_metrics/internal.md

 objective insights into the structure and maintainability of the code.
 Qualitative criteria, on the other hand, focus on subjective aspects of code quality, such as readability, modularity, and adherence to coding standards.
-These are best assessed through code reviews and developer judgment, focusing on how intuitive and well-organized the code appears to be for others on the team.
+These are best assessed through code reviews and developer judgment, focusing on how intuitive and well-organised the code appears to be for others on the team.
 Combining quantitative and qualitative assessments provides a well-rounded view of internal code quality.

 ## Cyclomatic complexity